You'll get dinner and a show at Melbourne's newest jazz bar.

 Don your red lips, curls and pin-striped suits, and get ready to nestle in to the elegant underground at Melbourne's newest jazz club, Bird's Basement.
 Located across from Flagstaff Gardens, this music-slash-hospitality venue is a dinner and a show situation — so be prepared to take a seat and make a night of it.

-Offering a different take on Melbourne's proffered jazz bars, the Basement caters to those more keen on a sit-down affair — which makes for a good chance to take the folks out.
+Offering a different take on Melbourne's proffered jazz bars, Bird's Basement caters to those more keen on a sit-down affair — which makes for a good chance to take the folks out.
 Or your partner's for that matter.
 But it's still nice to know old friends, like Louie, Ella and Miles, can be found waiting for you.

 The interiors of midnight cyan may scream more blues than jazz, but just wait until the horns start.
 The musicians, wielding the trumpets, trombones and liquorice sticks, have enough energy to get even those not born with the spirit of jazz running through their veins bouncing in their seats.